 On April 26, 2011, the Company partnered with EXMAR N.V., a gas transportation company, to develop a liquefied natural gas project in northern Colombia.
-This project includes the construction of a 45 km gas pipeline from Sincelejo to Coveñas, a port on the Caribbean coast of Colombia, for the transportation of up to 120 MMcf/d from the La Creciente field.
+This project includes the construction of a 88 km, 18 inch gas pipeline from La Creciente to Tolú, a port on the Caribbean coast of Colombia, for the transportation of up to 120 MMcf/d from the La Creciente field and a Floating, Liquefying, Regasification and Storage Unit ("FLRSU").
+The FLRSU may be connected to a Floating Storage Unit ("FSU") in order to allow FOB exports to standard carriers (145,000 CBM).

-The Company holds a 22.7% equity interest in Pacific Infrastructure, which is developing a new crude oil and products terminal and port in Cartagena, as well as a new pipeline that will link Coveñas with Cartagena in the Caribbean region.
-With a relatively small investment, the Company has secured alternative storage and port capacity for both its imports and growing exports.
+The Company currently holds a 53% equity interest in Pacific Infrastructure, which is developing a new crude oil and products terminal and port in Cartagena, as well as a new pipeline that will link Coveñas with Cartagena in the Caribbean region known as "Olecar".
+The Olecar pipeline will ensure the uninterrupted supply of crude oil for export.
+The Olecar pipeline project includes: (i) a pumping station at Coveñas with a capacity of 300 Mbbl/d, (ii) a 30" diameter and 130 km pipeline and (iii) a bi-directional connection between Cartagena Refinery and Puerto Bahía.